nphollon/slalom/README.md

 Installing & Running
 --------------------

 In your terminal of choice, visit the base directory for the project, and run Rake.
-This will build 2 executables, _runtests_ and _repl_, and will execute _runtests_.

     $ rake

-_runtests_ runs the unit tests.
-They should all pass; if they don't, then I did something wrong!
-The source code for the tests is in _slalom\_test.cpp_.
+This will build 2 executables, `runtests` and `repl`.
+It will also execute `runtests`, which runs the unit tests.
+The source code for the tests is in `slalom_test.cpp`.

-_repl_ starts a simple command line shell for the language.
-The source code for the REPL is in _slalom\_repl.cpp_.
+`repl` starts a simple command line shell for the language.
+The source code for the REPL is in `slalom_repl.cpp`.
 Right now, the REPL simply accepts a line of text and parses it.
 If the input has mismatched parentheses, it will give you a syntax error; otherwise, it will print the parse tree.
 You can exit the REPL by typing Ctrl-D on a blank line.

 Syntax
 ------

-Slalom is a purely functional programming language, in the sense that everything in the language is a function.
+Slalom is a purely functional programming language.
+Everything in the language is a function.
+Nothing is not a function.

 The Slalom REPL accepts a line of input, parses it, and returns a textual representation of the parse tree.
-In the examples below, user input is indicated by lines beginning with "`>> `" and the resulting output is displayed on the following line.
+In the examples below, user input is indicated by lines beginning with "`>> `", and the resulting output is displayed on the following line.

-    >> _example input_
+    >> example input
-    _example output_
+    example output

 ### Names